 In limited circumstances, access to information will require formal access applications.
-Hunter New England Health’s Strategic Relations and Communication Unit has Right to Information Officers who can assist.
+Hunter New England Health’s Internal Audit and Corporate Governance Unit has Right to Information Officers who can assist.

 As a general rule, personal applications for access to an individual's medical record will be processed under the Release of Information (ROI) guidelines issued by the NSW Ministry of Health.
 The charges for the release of information under ROI are similar to those applied under the GIPA Act.

 Personal information belongs to the individual.
 The file/record belongs to Hunter New England Health.
 Therefore, when people are viewing their personal information it will be done in an area that ensures security of the file/record.

 Access to non-personal documents are processed under the GIPA Act legislation and written applications should be submitted, in the first instance, to the Chief Executive, marked attention to ‘Right to Information Officer’.

 Locked Mail Bag 1

 A valid formal application for access to government information must: